kyleboas/tacticsjournal.com/_posts/2023/09/2023-09-30-rhythm-size-of-squads-and-schedule.md

 Eddie Howe said his Newcastle side had the "perfect depth" with two players fit to play each position.

-They have the depth, now how will they use it?
-Will they stick to just one or two changes or will they change their goalkeeper every match, like Mikel Arteta has hinted he might do with Aaron Ramsdale and David Raya?
+They have the depth, how will they use it?
+Will they stick to just one or two changes or will they make many changes, even changing their goalkeeper, like Mikel Arteta has hinted he might do with Aaron Ramsdale and David Raya?
+How they cope with necessary rotation determines where they finish this season.

 > "If I won less games, go [manage another] team.
 If they want me not playing European competitions, and after would be long weeks, so that's for sure.
 But when you're playing top teams, and you are lucky to play European competitions; when that happened and then I'll have to accept it.
 I put on the table but I'm saying that I know it's not going to be changed, so I accept it.
 >